pmb2/POE-Team/README.md

 - The host acts as a relay server.
 - When anyone presses ESC, the script checks if Path of Exile is running.
 - If so, it sends an ESC signal to all connected teammates with the game open.
-- Only Path of Exile windows are affected—no accidental ESCs elsewhere!
+- Only Path of Exile 2 windows are affected—no accidental ESCs elsewhere!

 ---

 ## 📝 Requirements

 - **Windows 10/11** (64-bit)
-- **Path of Exile** (English window title)
+- **Path of Exile 2** (English window title)
 - **Internet connection**
 - **UDP port 51987** open (host only)